tl-its-umich-edu/my-learning-analytics/CONTRIBUTING.md

 --user=root --password student_dashboard
 ```

 When prompted, specify the password for the root MySQL user.
-It should be found in the `MYSQL.ROOT_PASSWORD` property of `env.json`.
+It should be found in the `MYSQL.ROOT_PASSWORD` property of `env.hjson`.

 ## Code Review